DusanZigic/eccentricities/README.md

-collection of scripts that calculates reaction plane angles and eccentricities and averages rotated energy densities and temperatures
+collection of scripts that calculates reaction plane angles and eccentricities, averages rotated energy densities and temperatures and plots them

 run.py
     python script that extracts temperature evolutions, renames files, compiles